igordinuzzi/malagatrivia/README.md

 Manual tests were also performed to ensure the website was as accessible as possible and an accessibility issue was identified.

-I've discovered several errors on the webpage, specifically related to color contrast and headers.
+I've discovered several errors on the webpage, specifically related to headers and the iframe.
 I fixed these issues to enhance accessibility and ensure that all users can easily navigate and interact with the content, promoting a more inclusive and user-friendly experience.

 **Browser Compatibility Checked:**